-8.3.2 Palette Pages
+8.11 Palette Pages

-If you have stored palettes on physical buttons on the console, the <Page+>/<Page-> buttons will change to a different page of palettes.
+If you have stored palettes on physical buttons on the console, the <+Page>/<-Page> buttons will change to a different page of palettes.
 If you want a palette to be locked on its handle and not change when the page is changed, you can set a lock or transparent lock on the palette handle.
-See Handle Paging (Section 10.6.1.1) for more details about locks.
+See Handle Paging (Section 10.37.1) for more details about locks.

 Each of the palette windows can either display pages of palettes, with page buttons on the left, or a continuous scrolling window of palettes.
-To change between pages and scrolling, touch the Pages Show/Hide context menu button, then change pages using the page buttons to the left of the palette buttons.
+To change between pages and scrolling, touch the Pages Show/Hide button in the context button area to the left of the menu buttons, then change pages using the page buttons to the left of the palette buttons.